apache/arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

 -->
 # <img src="https://iris-hep.org/assets/logos/skyhookdmLogoJeff.png" width="64" valign="middle" alt="Skyhook"/> SkyhookDM-Arrow

 Apache Arrow provides a [`Dataset`](https://arrow.apache.org/docs/cpp/api/dataset.html) API, which acts as an abstraction over a collection of files in different storage backends like S3 and HDFS.
 It supports different file formats like CSV and Parquet through the [`FileFormat`](https://arrow.apache.org/docs/cpp/api/dataset.html#_CPPv4N5arrow7dataset10FileFormatE) API.
-In SkyhookDM, we create a new file format called `RadosParquetFileFormat` on top of `ParquetFileFormat`, which besides providing all the features of Parquet allows offloading file fragment scan operations into the storage backend.
+In SkyhookDM, we create a new file format called `SkyhookFileFormat` on top of `ParquetFileFormat`, which besides providing all the features of Parquet allows offloading file fragment scan operations into the storage backend.
 Offloading scan operations increases the query performance many folds, provides better scalability, and results in less network traffic.
 The architecture of SkyhookDM is described [here](./docs/architecture.md).

 # Getting Started